Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Summary and conclusions

 From our results, it is not clear what type of stars must be disrupted to power the observed UHECRs.
-While white dwarf disruptions are favored from the injection composition perspective, main sequence stars are preferred from the local rate standpoint, and are supported by the estimated black hole and disrupted star masses of AT2019fdr, and AT2019aalc.
+White dwarf disruptions seem to have the right mass composition, but are too rare and associated with lighter black hole masses.
+Main sequence stars are preferred as progenitors because their local TDE rate is high enough, and the estimated black hole masses and star's masses of AT2019fdr, and AT2019aalc favor this hypothesis.
+However, their composition (in terms of the mass fraction) is light.
 As an option to resolve this discrepancy, we have proposed an enhancement of the injection of heavier elements in the acceleration process, which means that these elements should exhibit larger non-thermal contributions compared to the lighter nuclei.
-We found that the simplest realization of this idea could make the data compatible main sequence star disruptions, a more complicated enhancement mechanism that is most effective for intermediate-mass elements (rather than heavy elements) would be needed to provide a good fit.
+We found that the simplest realization of this idea could make the data compatible with main sequence star disruptions, but a more complicated enhancement mechanism that is most effective for intermediate-mass elements (rather than heavy elements) would be needed to provide a good fit.
 During completion of this work, evidence that AT2019aalc belongs to a special type of events (which can be identified with Bowen Fluorescence Flares -- BFF) was presented, which might be related to (partial) TDEs in AGN.
 New candidate neutrino associations involving members of this group were identified.
-It is remarkable that our UHECR data analysis independently led to the conclusion that the aalc-group might be a special class, thus substantiating the idea further.
+It is remarkable that our UHECR data analysis leads to the same conclusion, that the aalc-group might be a special class, thus substantiating the idea of two distinct stellar populations or classes of events further.

+In order to associate a specific astrophysical class with UHECRs, reproducing the observed spectrum and composition at Earth is a necessary condition.
+However, direct source identification remains challenging, as UHECRs are not only significantly deflected by intergalactic magnetic fields but also experience long propagation time delays \citep{mbarek2025propagationdelaysultrahighenergycosmic}.
+These delays make it impossible to directly associate UHECRs with transient sources like TDEs.
+Instead, source and propagation simulations provide a valuable approach to investigating whether certain source classes, such as TDEs, can reproduce the observed UHECR spectrum and composition.
+At the same time, these simulations help identify key challenges and constraints on the physical conditions required for TDEs to be viable UHECR sources.

+We note that the predicted neutrino flux associated with UHECRs inevitably peaks at $\sim$10-100~PeV, whereas the observed neutrino energies had much lower inferred energies in the 100~TeV range; see \Sec~\ref{sec:discussion} for a discussion of the compatibility.